 What would you do if you cut your finger while chopping vegetables?
-How would handle a stovetop burn, a spider bite, or a child’s scrape from a fall?
+How would you handle a stovetop burn, a spider bite, or a child’s scrape from a fall?
 Minor injuries happen every day, and most are easy to treat at home.
 But to handle them quickly and calmly, you need to know what to do and have the right supplies.

 Building a First Aid Kit